alejandrox1/singularity-test/README.md

 * [src](src/) contains the code necessary to build an executable.

-* [module](module/) contains the necessary files to install Singularity v2.5.1 on the stampede2 supercomputer, along with its dependencies.
+* [module](module/) Stampede2 currently has version 2.3.1 installed as the
+  module `tacc-singularity`.
+This is an atempt to install Singularity v2.5.1 on the stampede2 supercomputer, along with its dependencies (there were significant changes to the API and Singularity itself between versions 2.3.X and 2.4.X).
+This still needs work...

   **TODO**:
   1. Finish installation of `squash-tools`.
   2. Make modules for `libarchive-dev` and `squash-tools`.